jnlevine23/dsp/06-linear_algebra.md

 An excellent **visual** introduction to Linear Algebra can be found [here](https://www.youtube.com/watch?v=kjBOesZCoqc&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).

 It is highly recommended that you watch the above video series.
 > > This series is AMAZING!
-Wish I had watched these before learning algebra on a computational level.
+Wish I had watched these videos before learning linear algebra on a computational level.

 For those looking for a more in-depth treatment of linear algebra, you should check out [MIT's 18.06 Linear Algebra](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/) Course